About The Institute

 These are the Guiding Principles of the Future Policing Institute.

 Only people count.
-Each of the people the police are sworn to protect - even those they arrest - deserve the be treated with dignity and respect.
+Each of the people the police are sworn to protect - even those they arrest - deserve to be treated with dignity and respect.

 Every community deserves ”rightful policing” that is effective, empathetic and just.